 An employer cannot compel their staff to be vaccinated if they do not wish to be.
 However, employers might be able to insist that employees can only return to the workplace if they have been fully vaccinated.

 Employers that implement a no jab, no job policy will need to grapple with various complicated legal and non-legal issues.
-Staff might refuse a vaccine for several reasons, including on grounds of religion, physical belief or health.
+Staff might refuse a vaccine for several reasons, including on grounds of religion, philosophical belief or health.
 Would a restrictive policy be discriminatory?

 Could employees who refuse the jab continue to work from home for an extended period?
 Could an employee who refuses the jab have their duties amended temporarily to avoid them coming into contact with others?
 How will all this data be recorded and used by employers?
 What effect will any policy have on staff morale?
 Could less onerous policies be implemented, by requiring staff to undertake regular testing, for example?